What is this medicine?

 What should I watch for while using this medicine?

-Visit your doctor or health care professional for regular checkups.
+Visit your doctor or healthcare provider for regular checkups.
 Discuss any new symptoms with your doctor.
 You will need to have important blood work done while on this medicine.

 HIV is spread to others through sexual or blood contact.
 Talk to your doctor about how to stop the spread of HIV.